johncloey/ClimberCustomReport/README.md

 ## Installation

-1. Download the latest version of Qlik Sense (QS June 2017 or higher)
+1. Download the latest version of Qlik Sense (QS November 2017 or higher)
 2. Qlik Sense Desktop
     * To install, copy all files in the .zip file to folder "C:\Users\\[%Username%]\Documents\Qlik\Sense\Extensions\cl-customreport\"
 3. Qlik Sense Server